gvwilson/sql-tutorial/index.md

 -   The <a href="#g:uri">Uniform Resource Identifier</a> (URI) specifies the database
 -   The query is the query
--   Use the ADBC engine instead of the default ConnectorX
+-   Use the ADBC engine instead of the default ConnectorX with [Polars][polars]

 <!-- ---------------------------------------------------------------- -->
 {% include section_break.md class="topic" title="Object-Relational Mappers" %}